GMNetto/Filter/README.md

 ## MIT Sequence

-The script has detauls about the parameters. http://people.csail.mit.edu/drdaniel/mesh_animation/#data
+The script has details about the parameters. http://people.csail.mit.edu/drdaniel/mesh_animation/#data

 ```